ribajs/riba/README.md

   * Register default binder through fallbackBinder option instead of * binder
   * Integrate sightglass into tinybind code base
   * Remove view.select method
-  * Rename binding property args to arg and changed type from array to string
   * The rv-* attributes are removed after binding
   * Changes how observer is registered / notified.
 Instead of passing a function (sync), pass an object with a sync method